ThomasKroes/GuacamoleWorkshop/prerequisites/guide.md

 This builds the desktop Docker image and stores it in the local Docker registry as **gw_desktop**.

 ## Blender desktop image
 The goal of this workshop is to make Blender available in the browser.
-In order to do so, we create a Blender Docker image which is based on the previously generated [Desktop image](#desktop-image).
+To this end, we create a Blender Docker image which is based on the previously generated [Desktop image](#desktop-image).

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/gw_blender/`.